-The Palace Department however also has further plans for the walled castle garden involving the garden plants of the Middle Ages and the Renaissance, which are to be shown in a setting that recreates the original features of a medieval garden (grassy banks, high beds, simple small sculpted and tub trees etc) At a later stage, the narrow meadow areas between the two baileys surrounding the main castle will also be planted again with high-stemmed fruit trees and opened up to visitors.
+The Bavarian Palace Administration however also has further plans for the walled castle garden involving the garden plants of the Middle Ages and the Renaissance, which are to be shown in a setting that recreates the original features of a medieval garden (grassy banks, high beds, simple small sculpted and tub trees etc) At a later stage, the narrow meadow areas between the two baileys surrounding the main castle will also be planted again with high-stemmed fruit trees and opened up to visitors.

 Picnic seats for visitors are available in a separate small garden, and there is also a vending machine from which the concise Cadolzburg guide can be obtained.
 In the outer ward the large seat surrounding the old linden tree on the lawn in front of the castle garden is also an ideal place to relax while enjoying a picturesque view.